-(Hutterite Colony schools located in a school jurisdiction will be treated as one school enrolment)
+(Hutterite colony schools located in a school jurisdiction will be treated as one school enrolment)

-- 2. Enrolment decline funding will not be provided for enrolment decreases resulting from a new school facility beginning operation or from program expansion relocations being implemented within the school jurisdiction, which has caused a decline in a particular school. - 3.
+- 2. School level Enrolment Decline Funding will not be provided for enrolment decreases resulting from a new school facility beginning operation or from program expansion relocations being implemented within the school jurisdiction. - 3.
 Enrolment decline funding is not provided for in-year enrolment decreases. - 4.
 Enrolment decline funding is not provided in school closure situations. - 5.
 Enrolment decline funding is one-time in nature since these enrolment decreases are determined on a year-to-year basis and involve the current year and the immediate preceding year enrolments.
 Enrolment decline attributable to a program being moved from one school to another does not qualify.
-School Finance may review enrolment decline reported by school jurisdictions for reasonableness. - Charter schools will be treated as school jurisdictions and will qualify for Enrolment Decline funding only at the jurisdiction level. - For determining enrolment decline in schools that share a physical address with another school(s), the sum of the enrolments of all schools that share that address will be treated as one school enrolment.
+School Finance may review enrolment decline reported by school jurisdictions. - Charter schools will be treated as school jurisdictions and will qualify for Enrolment Decline Funding at only the jurisdiction level. - For determining enrolment decline in schools that share a physical address with another school(s), the sum of the enrolments of all schools that share that address will be treated as one school enrolment.

-- 8. Students enrolled in home education, outreach programs, and online programs are not counted for school enrolment decline funding under this section. - Students enrolled in home education, and online programs, are not counted for school jurisdiction enrolment decline funding under this section.
+- 8. Students enrolled in home education, outreach, and online programs are not counted for school enrolment decline funding under this section. - 9.
+Students enrolled in home education and online programs are not counted for school_jurisdiction Enrolment Decline Funding under this section.

-Section 1.19 - Small Schools by Necessity
+Section 1.18 - Small Schools by Necessity Funding

-- 1. Total Base Allocation: - a) for each school with a 'FTE funded enrolment' of 150 or fewer; Base Allocation = \$85,693. - b) for each school with a 'FTE funded enrolment' greater than 150 but fewer than 226;
+- 1. TOTAL BASE ALLOCATION: - a) for each school with a 'FTE funded enrolment' of 150 or fewer; Base Allocation = \$86,550. - b) for each school with a 'FTE funded enrolment' greater than 150 but fewer than 226;

 Base Allocation =

 $$\$86,550$$

-- $\left[\left(\frac{\$86,550}{76} \right) \times \left(\frac{\text{FTE Funded Enrolment}}{\$86,550} \right) \right]$
+- $\left[\left(\frac{\$86,550}{76} \right) \times \left(\frac{\text{FTE Funded Enrolment}}{500} - 150 \right) \right]$